Navigation

 Exceptional Education at the Heart of the Community

-We deliberately design each Academy Day using Advisory as the opening and close.
-Each day, students meet their advisory teachers for 45 minutes for a deliberate curriculum designed to further prepare them as young people and citizens of the future.
-Our advisory teams are the in-house families that each student belong to.
+We deliberately design each Academy Day to maximise opportunities for students to develop and practice key skills.
+Each day, students meet their Form teachers for 30 minutes for a deliberate curriculum designed to further prepare them as young people and citizens of the future.
+Our teams are the in-house families that each student belong to.

-Our Advisory curriculum aims to ensure that our students have access to a range of learning opportunities.
-Our Advisory curriculum explores aspects of PSHCE/SMSC within a secure and safe setting.
-Learning takes place through weekly assemblies and character development sessions.
+Our curriculum aims to ensure that our students have access to a range of learning opportunities.
+Our curriculum explores aspects of our whole Academy Character curriculum within a secure and safe setting.
 In addition to this we utilise time to develop numeracy and literacy skills, not as an add on to Maths and English, but to build the foundation blocks for lessons to enable our students to achieve beyond their target levels.

-At Key Stage 4 in Y11 advisory sessions; time for greater depth and support with English and Maths is offered and time to explore careers education and future aspirations included.
-Y10 students will experience RE and revision skills as part of a more personalised advisory curriculum.
+At Key Stage 4 in Y11 sessions; time for greater depth and support with English and Maths is offered and time to explore careers education and future aspirations included.
+Y10 students will experience revision skills as part of a more personalised stage-curriculum.

-Celebrating student success is a key driver behind our Advisory curriculum, PRIDE assembly forms an essential part of this culture of celebration and the OADV challenge allows time to reflect on achievements.
+Celebrating student success is a key driver behind our Form time curriculum, PRIDE assembly forms an essential part of this culture of celebration and allows time to reflect on achievements linked to Academy targets.

 Competence: Students will develop fundamental skills for success and practice is given to them with numeracy and literacy planned activities.
 Reading and explicit teaching of vocabulary will act as building blocks to greater depth in subject curriculum.